ssredpanda/looker-ide-like-gruvbox-dark-theme/README.md

 ## Usage
 Copy/paste the styles found in the file looker.css in Stylebot (or alternative add-on) and set the custom stylesheet for your Looker instance URL.

-## Known Issues
-It's not perfect.
-There are a few things I don't like but did not have time to investigate further.
-If you find this useful, feel free to improve on it and submit pull requests with refined styles and fixes.

-Discuss and share updates on the [Looker Discourse post](https://discourse.looker.com/t/customizing-the-ide/7935).